 What I meant was that I wanted to be admired more.

-I left Lily with language that sounded mature and was, in truth, cowardly.
-I spoke about “different futures” and “growing apart” and “being honest before resentment set in.”
-She did not argue.
-That was Lily’s way.
-She just stood in the hallway outside the attorney’s office, her hands clasped in front of her, and cried quietly enough to preserve my dignity while I destroyed hers.
+She just stood in the hallway outside the attorney’s office, her hands clasped in front of her, and cried quietly enough to preserve my dignity while I dismantled hers.

 I remarried within a year.

-Amanda and I built the kind of life people photograph from flattering angles.
-Dinners.
-Vacations.
-Charity events.
-Promotions that looked more impressive in print than they felt in the body.
-From the outside, I had done exactly what ambitious men are trained to do.
+Amanda and I built the kind of life people admire from flattering angles: dinner parties, polished vacations, donor galas, executive promotions that looked better in print than they ever felt in the body.
+From the outside, I had done exactly what successful men are taught to do.
+I had traded softness for status and called it growth.

-From the inside, my life felt increasingly airless.
+From the inside, my life began to feel increasingly uninhabitable.

-“If it weren’t for my father,” she once said over dinner, not even looking up from her wineglass, “you’d still be trying to prove yourself to middle management.”
+“If it weren’t for my father,” she once said over dinner without even looking up from her wineglass, “you’d still be trying to impress middle management.”

 She was not entirely wrong.